maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-About-It.md

 It’s not another worthless little fight

-It all comes back to me but no regret
+It all comes back to me, but no regrets

 I’d rather let it go than just forget, just forget